Associate Professor and Cowley Lecturer in Modern Hebrew Literature; Fellow, Oxford Centre for Hebrew and Jewish Studies

 Oriental Institute / St Cross College

-Modern Hebrew and Israeli poetry; translation history and theory; diaspora and transnationalism; language politics in Israel; literary bilingualism and multilingualism; comparative poetics; political poetry and digital culture.
+Modern Hebrew and Israeli literature; contemporary poetry; translation history and theory; literary translation; comparative poetics; diaspora and transnationalism; multilingualism and translingualism; comparative poetics; political poetry and digital culture.

 - Modern Hebrew and Israeli Literature